Roaders/ts-gapi-wrapper/readme.md

 ```

 ## Angular
-As the initialisation and loading of the api and the api calls are doing outside of Angular zones you must update your UI inside a zone when a result is returned:
+As the initialisation and loading of the api and the api calls are done outside of Angular zones you must update your UI inside a zone when a result is returned:

 ```typescript
 import { Component, NgZone } from '@angular/core';